denisidoro/blog/content/posts/2024-05-13-youtubers-big-tech-interview.md

     <figcaption>No need to read an article about bloom filters.
 This 5min-video is all you need to know</figcaption>
 </figure>

-If you speedrun his videos at 2x speed, you can watch all his videos in a day or two.
+If you watch his videos at 2x speed, you can speedrun his channel in a day or two.

 In some big tech companies, the system design round isn't about drawing boxes -- it's about writing a doc.
 With that in mind, [Irtiza](https://www.youtube.com/@irtizahafiz)'s videos helped me shift my mental model for these interviews.
 In each video, he ends up with a Markdown file with all his discussions, basically.